Application to College of Education programs

 - Remain in good academic standing

 - Consult with the College of Education's advising staff (after you have attended an informational meeting).
-Please call 217-333-2800 to schedule an appointment.

 Please refer to the specific programs for admission requirements: